nand-n/gopher/README.md

 ## Wrapper function

 A wrapper function is a function that provides an additional layer of abstraction or functionality around an existing funciton or methor.
 It acts as intermediary b/n the caller and wrapped fucntion allowing you to modify ilnputs , outputs or behevious , without directly modifying the orginal funciton.
 A wrapper function wraps or modifies another function's beheviour.

+# Testing in go

+Go privides a built int tesitng freamwork that simplifies the process of testing go cod.
+Here is an overview of the file structe , nameing conventionss , and how testing works in go

+- Test files : live iln the same packages as the code they test.
+They are named with the following conversion 'filename_test.go' where filename is the name of the file thea contains the code you want to test.

+- Test functions : munst start with the word 'Test' Followed by a word that starts with a capital letter .
+The signature of a test function 'fucn TestXxx(\*testing.T)' whre Xxxx does not start with lower case later